ARMmbed/mbed_OS_API_Docs/docs/Analog_IO/AnalogOut.md

 ```
 ## Further reading

-For more information on what it takes to convert an digital value to its analog representation see [http://en.wikipedia.org/wiki/Digital-to-analog_converter](http://en.wikipedia.org/wiki/Digital-to-analog_converter).
+For more information on what it takes to convert a digital value to its analog representation, see [http://en.wikipedia.org/wiki/Digital-to-analog_converter](http://en.wikipedia.org/wiki/Digital-to-analog_converter).